bytebodger/allow/README.md

       blank, like:
       () => {}
       But it must be a function of some kind.
-      In JavaScript, a class will also show typeof 'function'.
-However, this check will fail if a class is passed into theCallback.
+      Please note that, in JavaScript, a class is virtually indistinguishable from a function (since "class" is just syntactic sugar).
+For this reason, a class will also pass this check.
     */
 }
 ```